thoughtworks-jumpstart/jumpstart/back-end-web-development/authentication-and-session-management/cookie-vs-jwt.md

 - A token issued by one service (e.g. Facebook/Google) can be trusted by other websites.
 In construct, a cookie issued by one website can only be used with the same website.
 So it's easier to implement [Single-Sign-On](https://en.wikipedia.org/wiki/Single_sign-on) across different websites with token based approach.

+- You don't need to implement your own logic for issuing/verifying tokens.
+You can use service provided by [Auth0](https://auth0.com/).